hashirkz/conways_gol/README.md

 ![aya.gif](./aya.gif)

 ### usage
+1. install requirements from terminal with `pip install -r 'requirements.txt'`
-1. in app.py within app() make a new board from an img or csv
+2. in app.py within app() make a new board from an img or csv
 ```python
 # example using img data
 brd = board(board.img_to_board(*path_to_img, board_w = *desired_board_width))